 In response to the Supreme Court’s ruling, EPA completed an economic analysis and in April 2016 issued a Supplemental Finding that the costs of the MATS Rule were reasonable, and the standards remained “appropriate and necessary.”
 This finding was immediately challenged in court by Murray Energy, a coal mining company.
 CBF joined a coalition of NGOs to intervene and defend the MATS.
 In April 2017, with the case fully briefed and scheduled for oral arguments, the government moved to hold the case in abeyance while it reconsidered its position supporting the Supplemental Finding; the Court granted EPA’s request and suspended the case.

 In April 2020, EPA issued a final rule attempting to reverse the 2016 Supplemental Finding.
 The 2020 rule changed how EPA considered the costs and benefits of the MATS Rule and determined that regulating hazardous air emissions from coal-and oil-fired power plants is not "appropriate and necessary," even though studies show that once fully implemented, the MATS Rule led to a 96-percent reduction in emissions of mercury and other hazardous air pollutants at significantly less cost than industry had anticipated.
-During the public participation process, CBF submitted a comment letter on how EPA's proposal could increase mercury emissions within the Chesapeake Bay airshed and how reducing mercury pollution is crucial for Bay restoration, curbing climate change, and protecting the region’s vulnerable populations.
+During the public participation process, CBF submitted a comment letter on how EPA's proposal to undermine MATS could lead to increased mercury emissions within the Chesapeake Bay airshed and how reducing mercury pollution is crucial for Bay restoration and protecting the region’s communities.

-In June 2020, CBF joined a coalition of NGO groups challenging the 2020 rule at the U.S. Court of Appeals for the D.C.
+In June 2020, CBF joined a coalition of public interest groups challenging the 2020 rule at the U.S. Court of Appeals for the D.C.
 Circuit.
-CBF’s case was consolidated with other appeals and joined by a coalition of states, including Bay watershed states.
+CBF’s case was consolidated with other appeals filed by industry groups and a coalition of states, including Bay watershed states.
 The case is docketed as Westmoreland Mining Holdings v.
 EPA (Case No.: 20-1160).
-On February 17, 2021, the Court issued an Order holding these cases in abeyance pending EPA’s implementation of Executive order 13990 directing EPA to review the MATS Supplemental Findings.
-EPA is directed to file status reports with the Court at 120-day intervals beginning June 16, 2021.
-We continue to monitor for any developments as EPA has not issued a revised MATS Rule to date.
+On February 17, 2021, the Court issued an Order holding these cases in abeyance pending EPA’s implementation of Executive order 13990 directing EPA to review the MATS Supplemental Finding.
+On February 8, 2022, EPA issued a proposed rule to revoke the 2020 finding that it is not appropriate and necessary to regulate coal- and oil-fired electric utility generating units under the CAA.
+CBF joined public health and environmental organizations and submitted comments supporting EPA’s proposals and we continue to monitor for developments.

 These matters are being handled by counsel for Earthjustice, CBF Litigation Attorney Ariel Solaski, and Vice President for Litigation Jon Mueller.